Covid 19 Coronavirus: SkyCity plans to shed another 700 staff

 Stephens said the decision was "incredibly difficult for all involved".

+Unite had also been working with SkyCity on new health and safety measures when properties re-open: "Only three players for every one dealer, more security personnel, controlled access to areas, screening, tracing," Carolan said of measures being discussed.

+Fewer people in lifts, stop-go people flow movements along corridors and common areas and dividing the properties so no more than 100 people were in any area at once were measures Carolan cited.

-In early April, the company announced about 200 job cuts to reduce costs, saying the Covid-19 crisis had caused "an unprecedented impact on people, businesses and the global economy".
+In early April, the company announced about 200 job cuts to reduce costs, saying the Covid-19 crisis had caused "an unprecedented impact on people, businesses and the global economy" and Carolan said the union was not involved in that announcement.

 "We will need to reduce our headcount to a level more commensurate with our anticipated levels of trade once we reopen.
-This will lead to redundancies for approximately 200 of our people and we will be starting this process with immediate effect," the business said in early April.
+This will lead to redundancies for approximately 200 of our people and we will be starting this process with immediate effect," SkyCity said in early April.

 Last week, the Herald reported SkyCity had suffered a $1 billion hit to its NZX market capitalisation from Covid-19 and might soon suspend dividends and raise new capital, an analyst says.